Fall 2020 Curriculum Changes

 Attention Management Students!

 We are working with great employers who will offer paid internships for the Spring of 2021.
 An internship is a hands-on work experience where students apply the principles they’ve learned in the classroom to a real-world setting.
 Learn about your career field from the inside and choose if this is the right career field for you.
 You are eligible to earn credit for your internship.
 To be eligible for the internship course you will need to have completed 50% of your Associate Degree or Certificate.
 Our Internships courses are designated for Management; International Business; Logistics & Supply Chain Management students.
-Sign up for your 8, 12, and 16 week Spring, Internship Course: Management Internship Courses start: January 19, 2021.
+Sign up for your 16, 12, or 8week Spring 2022 Internship Course: Management Internship Courses start: January 18, 2022.

 Our Internships courses are designated for Management; International Business; Logistics & Supply Chain Management